Skip to content

 where mode is the action that the interpreter should take and determines the content of the setting.
 Valid (case-insensitive) values are:

-• SERVE – listen for incoming connections from a RIDE client
+• SERVE – listen for incoming connections from a Ride client

-• CONNECT – attempt to connect to the specified RIDE client and end the session if this fails
+• CONNECT – attempt to connect to the specified Ride client and end the session if this fails

-• POLL – attempt to connect to the specified RIDE client at regular intervals and reconnect if the connection is lost
+• POLL – attempt to connect to the specified Ride client at regular intervals and reconnect if the connection is lost

-• HTTP – listen for incoming connections from the web browser, via Zero Footprint RIDE
+• HTTP – listen for incoming connections from the web browser, via Zero Footprint Ride

 • CONFIG – retrieve values to use from a .ini configuration file